BEST IDEAS AND BETTER TIPS

 At a time when our finances dwindled, our medical bills soared.
 Just the gap for one specialist visit every week was more than we were bringing in.
 And we visited him, every week, over months.

 We had private health insurance but the gap for just one specialist for one surgery was over $3000 (which was huge 19 years ago) and that didn't include anaesthetist fees.
-But then I was told my husband was facing multiple surgeries over many, many months.
+And I was told my husband was facing multiple surgeries over many, many months.

 And like some of you are going through at the moment, for the first time, I lined up in the Centrelink queue.
 I still can't explain how desperate I felt.
 After being in phone cues for over an hour and a half and then standing in line with other desperate people I was told they couldn't help us.

 I recall weeks later, after numerous frustrating attempts to gain help, how I stood at the counter late one afternoon and teared up.
-I asked 'Isn't there someone that can help us?'
+I asked 'Isn't there someone in this whole place that can help us?'

 'I'll take it,' I said.